Download a printable copy here

 Preventing falls and alleviating the fear of falling are cost-effective interventions that promote the safety and well-being of older adults.
 Many payers, including Medicare, will pay for these services as part of a covered occupational therapy benefit.

-The profession of occupational therapy focuses on a person's ability to participate in desired daily life activities or "occupations."
+The profession of occupational therapy focuses on a person’s ability to participate in desired daily life activities or “occupations.”
 Aging can affect this ability, whether we continue to live in familiar surroundings or transition to new ones.
-As people age, occupational therapy practitioners use their expertise to help them prepare for and perform important activities and to fulfill their roles as community dwellers, family members, friends, workers, leisure devotees, or volunteers.
+As our population continues to grow older, there is an even greater need for occupational therapy practitioners to help prevent falls while facilitating older adults’ ability to safely maintain their valued roles and occupations.
+Occupational therapy practitioners are especially qualified to perform multidimensional assessments of risk factors for falls and to implement physical, environmental, and behavioral interventions to reduce the risk of injury, improve safety, and enable older adults to maximize their function and fulfill the roles that reflect their values and identities.

-Revised by Pamela Toto, PhD, OTR/L, BCG, FAOTA, for the American Occupational Therapy Association.
-Copyright © 2012 by the American Occupational Therapy Association.
+Updated and copyright 2017 by the American Occupational Therapy Association.
+Originally revised by Pamela Toto, PhD, OTR/L, BCG, FAOTA.
 This material may be copied and distributed for personal or educational uses without written consent.
-For all other uses, contact email@example.com.
+For all other uses, contact firstname.lastname@example.org.